Influencer marketing: Social influence

 Most discussions of social influence focus on social persuasion and compliance.
-In the context of influencer marketing, influence is less about arguing for a point of view or product than about loose interactions between parties in a community (often with the aim of encouraging purchasing or behavior).
+In the context of influencer marketing, influence is less about advocating for a point of view or product than about loose interactions between parties in a community (often with the aim of encouraging purchasing or behavior).
 Although influence is often equated with advocacy, it may also be negative.

+By examining consumer engagement through self-determination theory, where influencers foster engagement by aligning with consumer motivations and intentions, this adds a better understanding of influencer influence since it shows how influencers cater to what their consumers want to see.
+Although influence is often associated with advocacy, it may also be negative.
+Some research highlights that negative influence may grow when viewers see influencer marketing as inauthentic, especially when looking at influencer directed campaigns that can lack the trust built by brand loyalty.
+This highlights the importance of authenticity in influencer marketing and overall consumer trust in brands and influencers.
+A review further dives into that authenticity, credibility, and trust are central to effective influencer marketing.
+This highlighting that influencers who appear fake risk damaging both brand reputation and consumer relationships.

 The two-step flow of communication model was introduced in The People's Choice (Paul Lazarsfeld, Bernard Berelson, and Hazel Gaudet's 1940 study of voters' decision-making processes), and developed in Personal Influence (Lazarsfeld, Elihu Katz 1955) and The Effects of Mass Communication (Joseph Klapper, 1960).

 Influencer marketing is also important through social comparison theory.
 As psychologist Chae reports, influencers serve as a comparison tool.
 Consumers may compare influencer lifestyles with their imperfections.
 Meanwhile, followers may view influencers as people with perfect lifestyles, interests, and dressing style.
 As such, the promoted products may serve as a shortcut towards a complete lifestyle.
-Chae's study finds women with low self-esteem compare themselves to the influencers.
+Chae's study finds women with low self-esteem compare their own to the influencers.
 As such, they elevate the status of influencers above themselves.
 When using an influencer, a brand may use consumer insecurities to its benefits.
-For this reason, influencer marketing may lead to faulty advertising.
+For this reason, influencer marketing may lead to misleading advertising.

-Influencers

-There is a lack of consensus about what an influencer is.
-One writer defines them as "a range of third parties who exercise influence over the organization and its potential customers."
-Another defines an influencer as a "third party who significantly shapes the customer's purchasing decision but may never be accountable for it."
-According to another, influencers are "well-connected, create an impact, have active minds, and are trendsetters".
-And just because an individual has many followers does not necessarily mean they have much influence over those individuals, only that they have many followers.

-Identifying influencers

-Market-research techniques can be used to identify influencers, using predefined criteria to determine the extent and type of influence.
-"Activists" get involved with organizations such as their communities, political movements, and charities.
-"Connected influencers" have large social networks.
-"Authoritative influencers" are trusted by others.
-"Active minds" have a diverse range of interests.
-"Trendsetters" are the early adopters (or leavers) of markets.
-According to Malcolm Gladwell, "The success of any kind of social epidemic is heavily dependent on the involvement of people with a particular and rare set of social gifts".
-He has identified three types of influencers who are responsible for the "generation, communication and adoption" of messages: